 It’s incredibly predictable that Maria is teased in school by her peers, there’s the male bully (who secretly likes her) and the shallow girlfriend who is only her friend when it’s convenient.
 It’s like every other dejected high school movie you’ve seen with the protagonist as the outlier and you can’t help but laugh at how easy it is to guess who inescapably becomes the target of Maria’s wrath.

 There’s also the disturbing use of nudity in some of India Eisley’s scenes.
 The film does make it clear that her character Maria/Airam is 18-years-old and the actress herself is 25 but looking at her face and her body she could easily pass for a teen.
 Even quite possibly a pre-teen.
-Seeing her nude felt a bit gratuitous and in my opinion, had no cause for framing the story, unless seeing a prepubescent-looking body was intentional to make it all the more creepier.
+Seeing her nude felt a bit gratuitous and in my opinion, had no cause for framing the story, unless seeing a prepubescent-looking body was intentional.
+Which is incredibly creepy.

 Academy Award-winning actress Mira Sorvino was barely given enough to do and it was a tragedy seeing someone with her talent wasted away in this lousy excuse for a motion picture.
 John Isaacs, whom I also admire was given a little more meat in his script but even his performance couldn’t save this movie nor its underdeveloped story.

 Look Away is one of those movies you play when you are cleaning your house, listening to the sound of your TV in the background as you go.
 You’re not paying attention, you just have it on to keep some ambient sound.
 The movie is literally white noise.

 Look Away will be in theaters and on demand October 12th.